Breast Cancer in men

 Oh, I said, “no, no” I said, “they ain’t no good to me anyway.”
 What good are man’s nipples anyway?
 You know?
 Always been a waste of time, haven’t they, really?
 I said “no”.

-If men were not able to get a definite diagnosis on the same day as their tests, they could have a difficult and worrying time whilst they were waiting for their results, especially if they were called back for further tests.
+If they were not able to get a definite diagnosis on the same day as their tests, men could have a difficult and worrying time whilst they were waiting for their results, especially if they were called back for further tests.

 Age at interview: 67